5.1 Wound Classification & Staging

 Typical locationDistal toes, lateral malleolus, dorsum of footMedial gaiter region above the medial malleolusPlantar surface under metatarsal heads or great toe

-PainSevere, worse with elevation, relieved by danglingMild ache, relieved by elevationOften painless due to neuropathy
+PainSevere; worse with elevation, relieved by danglingMild ache; relieved by elevationOften painless from neuropathy

 PulsesDiminished or absentUsually presentVariable; check carefully

-Ankle-Brachial Index (ABI)Below 0.9 indicates arterial diseaseUsually normalMay be falsely elevated above 1.3 from calcified vessels
+Ankle-Brachial Index (ABI)Below 0.9 = arterial diseaseUsually normalMay be falsely elevated above 1.3 from vessel calcification

 EdemaMinimalSignificant, pittingUsually localized

-A quick scope reminder: the PTA does not interpret a new ABI to set the diagnosis, but the PTA should know that an ABI below 0.5 contraindicates compression, and any reading the supervising PT did not anticipate must be reported before progressing the intervention.
+A scope reminder: the PTA does not interpret a new ABI to set the diagnosis, but should know that an ABI below 0.5 contraindicates compression and that any unexpected reading must be reported to the supervising PT before progressing the intervention.
+The ABI is the ankle systolic pressure divided by the brachial systolic pressure; a value of 0.9 to 1.3 is roughly normal, 0.5 to 0.9 indicates mild-to-moderate arterial disease, and below 0.5 indicates severe ischemia.

 Braden Scale Risk Triage

-The Braden Scale scores six factors — sensory perception, moisture, activity, mobility, nutrition, and friction/shear — for a total of 6 to 23.
-A score of 18 or lower indicates the patient is at risk for pressure injury and should be on a turning schedule with appropriate support surfaces.
-PTAs use this score to justify position changes, off-loading, and patient/caregiver education embedded in the plan of care.
+The Braden Scale scores six factors — sensory perception, moisture, activity, mobility, nutrition, and friction/shear — for a total of 6 to 23, where lower scores mean higher risk.
+A score of 18 or lower indicates the patient is at risk for pressure injury and should trigger a turning schedule (commonly every two hours in bed, every 15 minutes in a wheelchair if able to shift independently) plus an appropriate pressure-redistributing support surface.
+PTAs cite this score to justify position changes, off-loading, and caregiver education within the plan of care, and document the score whenever risk status appears to change.

 Test Your Knowledge